jayaemekar/systemdesign/docs/DesigningTwitterSearch.md

 **Returns: (JSON)**
 A JSON containing information about a list of tweets matching the search query.
 Each result entry can have the user ID & name, tweet text, tweet ID, creation time, number of likes, etc.

-## 5. High Level Design
+### High Level Design

-At the high level, we need to store all the statues in a database and also build an index that can keep track of which word appears in which tweet.
-This index will help us quickly find tweets that users are trying to search.
+Which tweet contains which word?
+This index will aid us in rapidly locating tweets that users are looking for.

 <p align="center">
   <kbd>